pablof7z/ai-sdk-provider-claude-code/README.md

 > **⚠️ Alpha Software**: This project is in active development and seeking feedback from early adopters.
 Much of the implementation is AI-generated and we welcome refactoring suggestions for improved structure and addressing any noticeable issues.

-**ai-sdk-provider-claude-code** is a community provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) that enables using Claude through the official Claude Code SDK.
+**ai-sdk-provider-claude-code** is a community provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) that enables using Claude through the official `@anthropic-ai/claude-code` SDK.
 Works with both Claude Pro/Max subscriptions and API key authentication.

 ## 🚀 Alpha Quick Start